Filling Contract Roles In A Company

 For a variety of firms, ranging from multinationals to local enterprises, using contractors has become a critical element in their workforce planning.
 The biggest advantage is that specialised contractors can fill short-term roles and provide value right from the start, , whereas the permanent equivalent may need time to train up before providing that value.
 Also, in the IT sector in Ireland, it has become more difficult to fill permanent positions due to the demand for talent.
 Our clients ask us to source specialist IT contract candidates in order to deliver a very specific project or body of work within a specified time frame.
 This is normally because these skills are not available within the current team or the company itself is not interested in attracting and retaining a permanent person for the same role.
 For such companies, recruiting specialist contractors can provide huge savings in cost as they are only committing budget for a fixed period of time.

-Ciaran Williams of GemPool discusses contracting with stability as part of his blog.
+A member of the GemPool team discusses contracting with stability as part of his blog.
 In this blog he discusses that the security of some permanent roles has diminished during the current pandemic.
 This might be the time for organisations to look at contracting as a more viable option.

 Benefits of Hiring an IT contractor